-Treatment for these type of infections is very aggressive.
-Patients need to be admiited and started on systemic medications and are closely monitered.
-In case of fungal infection too the treatment is very aggressive and may involve removal of the eye and tissues surrounding the eyeball also known as exentration.
+Treatment for these types of infections is very aggressive.
+Patients need to be admitted and started on systemic medications and are closely monitored.
+In the case of fungal infection, the treatment is very aggressive and may involve the removal of the eye and tissues surrounding the eyeball also known as exenteration.

-The following video is of Dr Akshay Nair, our oculoplasty specialist who talks about mucormycosis.
+The following video is of Dr. Akshay Nair, our oculoplastic specialist who talks about mucormycosis.

-The take home message is this – If you have a red eye which is accompanied by eye pain, consult your eye doctor immediately.
-It could be due to a corneal infection, eye inflammation or a rise in eye pressure, all of which require urgent management, and can be sight threatening.
+The take-home message is this – If you have a red eye that is accompanied by eye pain, consult your eye doctor immediately.
+It could be due to corneal infection, eye inflammation, or a rise in eye pressure, all of which require urgent management, and can be sight-threatening.

 On the other hand, a red eye without pain, but associated with itching, burning, or discharge is generally less serious, and not as much cause for worry.

 Understanding the different symptoms and their causes will help us to stay calm and not panic, especially in today’s times, as we find ourselves in the middle of a pandemic, and there is so much fear everywhere around us.